The Hearts Gone South, but mine stayed in McCarthy Alaska

 Our Story with the Hearts Gone South in McCarthy Alaska

 It was too bad to leave this place.
 One of the most magical places in Alaska!
 And we were planning to get there only for 5 minutes ….
-But our plans turned out to be wrong, and we changed our minds… In McCarthy lives only a few dozen residents and there are several houses.
-We wanted to get there on the way back from the Kennecott copper mine to take a couple of photos.
+But our plans turned out wrong, and we changed our minds… Only a few dozen residents live in McCarthy and several houses.
+We wanted to get there on the way back from the famous Kennecott Copper Mine to take a couple of photos.
+The abandoned mine is 5 miles from McCarthy.

 The Hearts Gone South Band